More than recycling

 P

 lant, weed, water and harvest Gary Church’s garden plots at Wheaton Park District’s Atten Park.
 Produce grown in the Common Ground garden will be delivered to local food pantries.
-Sign up to help through the Church Office.
+Sign up here to help.

 Styrofoam recycling